Log in or create a free Rosenverse account to watch this video.

 •

-Shadow design occurs when non-designers perform design tasks due to a lack of available designers.
+Shadow design is prevalent in enterprises where non-designers perform significant design tasks due to scarcity of design resources.

 -